-In order for a course to fulfill the ARE requirement, it has to meet one of the five learning objectives: inequalities, knowledge-making, intersectionality, change-making and Black, Indigenous and People of Color contributions.
-ARE Coordinator Kyomi Gregory-Martin added to why the program was created.
+For a course to fulfill the ARE requirement, it has to meet one of the five learning objectives: inequalities, knowledge-making, intersectionality, change-making and Black, Indigenous and People of Color contributions.
+Regarding the reasoning behind the creation of these types of courses, ARE Coordinator Kyomi Gregory-Martin stated that the program came to fruition after the murder of George Floyd in 2020.

 “Some students felt like there should be more courses that represent diverse topic areas and maybe classes that traditionally haven’t explored that.
-Also, the fact that [the University]has said that they are an anti-racist institution, there was some need for some form of accountability [of that.]
+Also, the fact that [the University] has said that they are an anti-racist institution, there was some need for some form of accountability.
 And by having this initiative, that was an opportunity to provide that for students that also provided an opportunity for faculty to step up in creating that curriculum,” Gregory-Martin said.

-Professor Darius Phelps shared why he believes that ARE courses benefit students at the University, “It provides somewhat of a reflective piece and introspective piece when it comes to our students at [the University].
-It really teaches them where they come from but also learning to see the world as perceptive and…about other cultures, backgrounds, ethnicities and other ways of life.
+Professor Darius Phelps shared why he believes that ARE courses benefit students at the University, “It provides somewhat of a reflective and introspective piece when it comes to our students.
+It really teaches them where they come from but also learning to see the world as perceptive and… about other cultures, backgrounds, ethnicities and other ways of life.
 These courses are important for me to use that platform as a vessel to provide these opportunities for our students to really make that connection piece and find that sense of community, belonging and most importantly, love.”

-ARE courses can come in many forms; two are required for all undergraduate students.
-The ARE courses prove to be faring well at the University, and the program is growing each year as faculty members propose new courses to be added.
+ARE courses can take many forms; two are required for all undergraduate students.
+The ARE courses are faring well at the University, and the program is growing each year as faculty members propose new courses.

 “It’s evolving.
 I’ve noticed in maybe my second semester in this specific program at [the University], these students come with this hunger [to learn]… So I really see it evolving, and the key to keeping this going is cross-collaboration between the literacy department, ARE and how these platforms can merge as one,” Phelps said.